rust-lang/rfcs/text/0000-ptr-meta.md

     }
 }

-/// The metadata for a `dyn SomeTrait` trait object type.
+/// The metadata for a `DynTrait = dyn SomeTrait` trait object type.
 ///
 /// It is a pointer to a vtable (virtual call table)
 /// that represents all the necessary information